DC SALUTES THE BICENTENNIAL

 DC Special #22.
 New stories of the Three Musketeers and reprints of Robin Hood from Brave & Bold.

 Star-Spangled War Stories #200.
 Another baffling omission.
-Our Fighting Forces gets a Bicentennial heading but not SSWS?
+Our Fighting Forces gets a Bicentennial banner but not SSWS?
 Featuring the Unknown Soldier, this book focused more on WWII spy thrillers than DC’s other war books (another genre at which DC arguably excelled over Marvel).
 The Unknown Soldier was (in my opinion, if not sales) second only to Sgt.
 Rock, with the Haunted Tank a close third (it was actually the other way around – Rock, then the Tank, then the Unknown Soldier).

 And the July 1976 issue was #200!
 Two.
 Hundred.
 Captain America #200 was published in August of 1976 and Marvel milked that for all it was worth.